Get comprehensive data and security protection with Avast One

 Click the Extract button.

 In the dialogue box, enter the password.
 Then click OK.

-With support for AES, Serpent, and TwoFish keys, VeraCrypt is a free, cross-platform data security tool that can encrypt your files any way you require.
-VeraCrypt comes with full disk encryption but can encrypt at the volume level as well.
+With support for AES, Serpent, and TwoFish keys, VeraCrypt is a free, cross-platform data security tool that can encrypt files very effectively.
+VeraCrypt comes with full disk encryption but can encrypt at the volume (folder) level as well.
 Users can decide whether they want specific folders encrypted or entire systems.